Note: This project has been acquired in 2018, I'm no longer the owner of ThreadReaderApp

 During the building phase you’re going to have a lot of feature ideas.

 Note them in a todo/idea list but you should be focused on something minimal and go live instead of a bigger project that will never hit the server.

 Let’s continue the code for now, a working proof of concept could be online soon, then it will be easy to iterate and add features.

-The code quality is far from perfect but it is not the goal here, refactoring will be fun and cheap as we don’t put much features in it.
+The code quality is far from perfect but it’s not the goal here, refactoring will be fun and cheap as we don’t put many features in it.
 And to be honest in 90% of the time projects won’t succeed and you’re going to trash everything.

 Trust me on this one.

 You should fail fast.